SLES in the News

 CLICK HERE TO VIEW THE ORIGINAL ARTICLE

-And maybe there were a few less musical numbers in the South Loop School version.
+And maybe there were a few less musical numbers in the School School version.
 But, hey, these were grade school kids who put on this sophisticated story about love, friendship, political whims, economic struggles and the life of 1980s rock stars.
-And these young actors from South Loop School's Extended Day Fine Arts Program sang out--and gave the show some nice exposure.
+And these young actors from School School's Extended Day Fine Arts Program sang out--and gave the show some nice exposure.
 I was satisfied and I don't feel bad anymore that I missed the musical when the road show traveled through Chicago a while back.

 By BEN MEYERSON, Chicago Journal, November 10, 2011